Uribouz/badminton-matching-app/README.md

     --> Removed wait players affected the decision in shuffle
     Z. Bugs fixed: First click in stand-by list is ignored
 23. Fix wait counter increased when player is in status 'break'
+24. number of 'selected' players doesn't need to be Divisible by 4 to be ablue to shuffle into the court.